duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 ##### Future impact of AI on human jobs and responsibilities

-- Teachers can teach that with the development of AI, there has been a growing reliance on them as tools in our daily lives.
+- Explain that with the development of AI and technology, there has been a growing reliance on them as tools in our daily lives.
 They have a large impact on all of us:

 - Interesting [video](https://youtu.be/7Pq-S557XQU?) that can be watched:

-See also: Ethical implications related to what AI can impact:
+-  Ethical implications related to what AI can impact:

-See also: Automation, Job Loss, Labor Trends: With the automation of many jobs, people may lose those jobs to robots.
-This may be because some tasks are able to be done more efficiently by robots.
-Because some jobs are more adaptable to robots than others, this may produce labor trends.
-There will be new jobs created that are more oriented towards maintaining robots or certain jobs will die out.
+See also: Automation, Job Loss, Labor Trends

-See also: Impact to Democracy and Civil Rights: AI may have a strong impact on democracy and civil rights.
-AI may be able to automatically detect certain messages or actions that are not permitted and can be used to prevent them.
-There has been related concerns to that and the Chinese Social Credit System, and fear that it may create a society focused around surveillance and conformity.
+See also: Impact to Democracy and Civil Rights

-See also: Human-Human or Human-Agent interaction: As explored slightly in the medicine uses of robots, there will be much more interactions between human and non humans/robots in the future, which is different from interactions between humans only.
+See also: Human-Human or Human-Agent interaction

 ##### Possible Assignments or Discussion Topics: